-Sam Cooper took carriage of the matter.
-He prepared the matter for appeal and appeared as counsel at the client’s appeal hearing which took place at the Melbourne County Court.
+We took carriage of the matter and prepared the matter for appeal and appeared as counsel at the client’s appeal hearing which took place at the Melbourne County Court.

 On appeal, the Magistrates’ Court order was set aside and our client was ordered to pay a $1,000 fine.
 This was a fantastic result for our client.
 He was able to avoid going to prison and having a prison sentence appear on his criminal record.

-Sam achieved this result through discussions with the client and careful analysis of the client’s previous criminal record.
-Sam was able to determine that a rarely used legal principle called Renzella time was potentially relevant in our client’s case.
-Sam prepared written submissions on this point and filed them with the court ahead of the appeal hearing.
+We achieved this result through discussions with the client and careful analysis of the client’s previous criminal record.
+We were able to determine that a rarely used legal principle called Renzella time was potentially relevant in our client’s case.
+We prepared written submissions on this point and filed them with the court ahead of the appeal hearing.

 - The accused was subject to a Community Corrections Order;

 - The accused had no reasonable excuse for contravening the order.

 DISCLAIMER: This is a real case study of an actual case from our files.
 Details pertaining to the client have been changed to protect their privacy.
 The sentence imposed and the charge have not been altered.
 These case studies are published to demonstrate real outcomes and give an indication of possible tariffs in Court.
 We do not guarantee a similar case on these charges will get the same result.
 Please note that we post results at our discretion, therefore while many case studies are average results, others are notable for their exceptional outcomes.
 PUBLISHED 20/05/2019